Management of syphilis and HIV

 - Lumbar puncture should be considered in the immune compromised and treatment should be guided by the results.

-- If lumbar puncture is not performed or is not accessable the treatment regimen will depend on the clinician’s assessment, taking into account:
+- If lumbar puncture is not performed or is not accessible the treatment regimen will depend on the clinician’s assessment, taking into account:

 - presence or absence of neurological or other signs of tertiary syphilis